Devon-White/realtime-Voice-Conditional-Recording/README.md

 ## How to Use:
 Make sure to set a `SignalWire Number` to handle Incomming Calls as Relay.
-Then Make sure to set the `contexts` of the number as the same `contexts` in the script:
+Then Make sure to set the `contexts` of the `SignalWire Number` as the same `contexts` in the script:

 ```js
 const client = new Voice.Client({